acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 {{% /details %}}

-To write better APIs and share data over our defined resources, we need the 'resteasy-jackson' extension which provides us with
+To write better APIs and share data over our defined resources, we need the `resteasy-reactive-jackson` extension which provides us with
 Jackson functionalities for our REST interfaces.
 To add an extension to your existing Quarkus application simply use:

 ```bash
 ./mvnw quarkus:add-extension -Dextensions="quarkus-resteasy-reactive-jackson"
 ```

 To see the available extensions you can use:

 ```bash
 ./mvnw quarkus:list-extensions
 ```

 Alternatively you could just add the new dependency to your `pom.xml` manually.